-The City was unable to provide documentation supporting compensated absence liabilities for fiscal year 2010-11.
+The City was unable to provide documentation supporting compensated absence liabilities for fiscal year 2013-14.

-Although the exact effect of this lack of records is undeterminable, based on the City's vacation carry over policy, we estimate that the maximum potential understatement of compensated absences payable to be approximately \$1,586 each for the General, Street, and Water Funds.
-In addition, the City is unable to establish reliability of the unrecorded compensated absences granted during the fiscal year.
+Although the exact effect of this lack of records is undeterminable, based on the City's vacation carry over policy, we estimate that the maximum potential understatement of compensated absences payable to be approximately \$800 each for the General, Street, and Water Funds.